usegalaxy-eu/ena-upload-cli/README.md

                         specify the version of the tool this submission is done with --no_data_upload      indicate if no upload should be performed and you like to submit a RUN object (e.g. if uploaded was done separately).
-  --draft               indicate if no submission should be performed --secret SECRET       .secret.yml file containing the password and Webin ID of your ENA account -d, --dev             flag to use the dev/sandbox endpoint of ENA
+  --draft               indicate if no submission should be performed --secret SECRET       .secret.yml file containing the password and Webin ID of your ENA account OR set ENA_USER and ENA_PASS env variables
+  -d, --dev             flag to use the dev/sandbox endpoint of ENA
 ```